But as I’ve learned, these outfits are serious business.

-If you’re wondering what to wear, what to buy, where to buy it and some serious dos and don’ts, here is a guide on Oktoberfest clothing that you don’t want to miss.
+So, if you’ve already sorted out your Oktoberfest accommodation, costs, and are now wondering what to wear, what to buy, where to buy it, here is a guide on Oktoberfest clothing that you don’t want to miss.
+I’ve also included some serious dos and don’ts!

 Oktoberfest Clothing Guide for Women